×

 When we asked people about industries and career opportunities in Boracay Island, they reponded:

 "Foreigners in Boracay Island often work in the tourism industry, taking roles such as hotel managers, dive instructors, tour guides, and restaurant owners.
 Some also work as English teachers, offering language lessons to locals and tourists.
 Others are involved in the real estate industry, either as property owners leasing their places to tourists or as real estate agents.
 There are also foreigners who work as digital nomads, freelancers, or remote workers in various fields such as writing, graphic design, and programming.
-Additionally, some foreigners are involved in non-profit work or volunteer programs aimed at community development and environmental conservation," remarked one expat living in Boracay Island, Philippines.
+Additionally, some foreigners are involved in non-profit work or volunteer programs aimed at community development and environmental conservation," commented one expat who made the move to Boracay Island.

 What is life like in Boracay Island?